Meet Our Governors

 I live in Torbay – close enough to school but not too close to have children on the doorstep at the weekend!
 Out of school time, I enjoy family time with my own children, kayaking and mountain biking.
 As a family, we spend time camping and exploring in this country and abroad.

-Kelly Harnett – Parent Governor
+Kelly Harnett – Co-opted Governor (previously a Parent Governor)

 Specific Responsibilities: Personnel Portfolio holder, Head Teacher Appraisal Committee